ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Experiments

-\para{Obtaining human preference feedback.} As new responses are generated by the updated model in each iteration, these responses are not part of the original preference dataset and hence do not have human preference feedback.
-To make our experiments feasible, we train a reward model using the original human preference feedback and use this reward model as an oracle to provide the preference feedback for newly generated responses in each iteration.\footnote{We use the reward function that is already trained and available in HuggingFace.
-Specifically, we use the model from~\citet{reward-model-deberta-v3-large} for TLDR dataset and~\citet{reward-model-deberta-v3-large-v2} for WebGPT dataset.}
+\para{Obtaining human preference feedback.} As new responses are generated by the updated model at each iteration, they are absent from the original preference dataset and therefore lack human preference labels.
+To make our experiments feasible by avoiding costly human annotations at every iteration, we train a reward model on original human preference feedback and use it as an oracle to automatically annotate newly generated responses with preference labels.\footnote{We use reward models that are publicly available on HuggingFace.
+Specifically, we use the model from~\citet{reward-model-deberta-v3-large} for the TLDR dataset and~\citet{reward-model-deberta-v3-large-v2} for the WebGPT dataset.}

-\para{Evaluation.} The reward model can be used to evaluate the extent to which the LLM generates responses that align with human preference.
-To evaluate the performance, we use the trained LLM to generate multiple responses for $100$ number of prompts sampled from the dataset for each task.
-After that, we use the reward model to obtain the average reward for all the prompt-response pairs and report the performance.
-Ideally, if the LLM can generate responses with higher rewards, it aligns better with human preference since the reward model is trained on real human preference.
+\para{Evaluation.} The reward model can be used to evaluate how well the LLM aligns its responses with human preferences.
+To evaluate the performance, we use the trained LLM to generate multiple responses for $100$ prompts sampled from the dataset for each task.
+After that, we use the reward model to compute the average reward across all prompt-response pairs and report the performance.
+Ideally, if the LLM generates responses that yield higher rewards, it aligns better with human preferences, since the reward model is trained on real human preferences.

 \para{Hyper-parameters.} For each task, we train the initial LLM with supervised fine-tuning with the SFT dataset provided in each task for $1$ epoch with the learning rate of $2e-05$.
-In each iteration, we randomly select $1000$ prompts from the dataset to generate $3$ responses for each prompt.
+In each iteration, we randomly select $1000$ prompts from the dataset and generate $3$ responses for each.
 Consequently, each prompt will form $3$ corresponding triplets $(x, y_1, y_2)$ (i.e., $\binom{3}{2}$ number of pairwise combinations) and hence $3000$ data points in the dataset $D_t$.
 We select $50$ data points in each iteration using different selection strategies.
-We train the model using DPO objective based on the labeled dataset for $4$ epochs with the learning rate of $1e-4$.
-As for the LoRA gradient, we use the rank of $128$ with $\alpha$ of $512$.
+We train the model using the DPO objective based on the labeled dataset for $4$ epochs with the learning rate of $1e-4$.
+As for the LoRA gradient, we use a rank of $128$ with $\alpha=512$.
 We project all the LoRA gradients to $8192$ dimensions, a dimensionality that balances performance and computational costs as we will show later.